24hourkirtan/audio-streaming-app/pages/builds/ios.md

 Be sure that the (id)
 in the widget element is correctly set and has not been changed as Xcode will use it as the Bundle Identifier.

 Set attributes in the widget element.
+Note and use the proper version number.
 ```
 version ="0.8.0"